 In the United Kingdom, several awareness-raising events take place on World Down Syndrome Day.
 These include community-based activities, educational talks, and campaigns highlighting the issue.
 Various non-profit organisations play a crucial role in these activities, providing support, information, and resources.
 The day is commemorated annually on the 21st of March, symbolising the triplication (trisomy) of the 21st chromosome, which causes Down Syndrome.

-Facts about World Down Syndrome Day
+Top 10 Facts for 2026 World Down Syndrome Day in the UK

 In the News and Trending in the UK for World Down Syndrome Day